 Skills, training, and development

-A digitally savvy workforce makes for the best ground for future digital developments to flourish and grow.
-Investing early in skills and training development could mean the difference between your organisation being a future pioneer or sinking behind the wave of change.
-Depending on the organisation’s digital transformation strategy, preparing for an AI future can involve the upskilling and training of current staff, expansion of the team with specific skills for digital transformation or a mixture of both.
+A digitally savvy workforce creates the best foundation for future digital developments to flourish and grow.
+Investing in skills and training development early is what could stop your organisation sinking behind the wave of change.
+Depending on your organisation’s digital transformation strategy, you may upskill and train current staff, expand your teams with specific skills for digital transformation, or a mixture of both.

-Most PMOs will mainly be integrating AI tools into their processes rather than building them from scratch.
-As a result, PMOs will have the strategic task of selecting and building the right methodologies, processes, and protocols that enable employees to practically and efficiently use the new tools.
+Most PMOs will likely integrate AI tools into their processes, rather than building them from scratch.
+As a result, PMOs will have the strategic task of selecting and building the right methodologies, processes, and protocols that will enable employees to efficiently use new tools.
 There is no point in implementing a great new system if no one knows how to use it.

 You may not even have to wait for an entirely different system to get started on skills and training development.
 Many organisations fail to tap into the full capacity of their pre-existing platforms.
-Microsoft 365 is one of the most used systems in organisations yet many are failing to bring out its full capabilities such as diagnostic reporting with Power BI or automated processes with Power Automate.
+Microsoft365 is one of the most used systems, yet many are failing to bring out its full capabilities such as diagnostic reporting with Power BI or automating processes with Power Automate.
 Make sure to have a chat with one of our experts to see if you are making the most out of your systems.

-It is the task of the PMO to ease this process and reduce resistance to change by communicating, collaborating and adapting to employees’ responses and feedback.
-Just communicating the benefits of AI on an organisational scale is not enough.
-People need to know how pursuing this change will benefit them on a personal level to allow them to become personally invested in the ensuing initiatives that come with it.
+It is the task of the PMO to reduce resistance to change by communicating, collaborating, and adapting to employees’ responses and feedback.
+It’s not enough to just communicate the benefits of AI on an organisational scale.
+People need to know how pursuing this change will benefit them on a personal level, and perhaps require the reassurance that using AI will allow them to become more successful, not replace them.
 Full-scale buy-in is the winning ingredient for successful digital transformation.

 Tools and Processes

 Preparing your organisation for an AI future often leads to a serious update or a complete overhaul of tools and processes.
-However, picking the right tools may not be so straightforward.
-There are plenty of software and tools with multitudes of AI features they claim will help your organisation.
+However, there are plenty of software and tools with multitudes of AI features.
 While they may be helpful to a certain degree, there’s no point in investing in high-end features if your organisation does not actually need them.
 Rather, too many features and overly drastic changes can instead confuse employees and lead to higher resistance to other digital transformation initiatives.